akash-network/docs/providers/build-a-cloud-provider/akash-cloud-provider-build-with-helm-charts/step-2-kubernetes-configurations.md

 Create Provider namespaces on your Kubernetes cluster.

-Run these commands from a Kubernetes master node which has kubectl access to cluster.
+Run these commands from a Kubernetes control plane node which has kubectl access to cluster.

 ```
 kubectl create ns akash-services